Se connecter

 _________________________________________________________________________________________________________

-Your system seems to be having difficulty handling real-time audio and other tasks.
-You may experience drop outs, clicks or pops due to buffer underruns.
+Your system appears to be having trouble handling real-time audio and other tasks.
+You are likely to experience buffer underruns appearing as drop outs, clicks or pops.
 One or more DPC routines that belong to a driver running in your system appear to be executing for too long.
-At least one detected problem appears to be network related.
-In case you are using a WLAN adapter, try disabling it to get better results.
 One problem may be related to power management, disable CPU throttling settings in Control Panel and BIOS setup.
 Check for BIOS updates.

 _________________________________________________________________________________________________________